Netflix/security_monkey/docs/quickstart.rst

 Setup Postgres
 --------------

-*For production, you will want to use an AWS RDS Postgres database.*  For this guide, we will setup a database on the instance that was just launched.
+*For production, you will want to use an AWS RDS Postgres database (or Cloud SQL Postgres, which is currently in beta).*  For this guide, we will setup a database on the instance that was just launched.

 First, set a password for the postgres user.
 For this guide, we will use ``securitymonkeypassword``: ::